You are here

 - a member of couple, whose partner is a veteran receiving age or invalidity service pension or who would be receiving such a pension if not for the operation of one or more of the disqualifying provisions; or

-- a member of a couple whose partner is a veteran with qualifying service, and who is qualified for an age pension from Department of Human Services; or
+- a member of a couple whose partner is a veteran with qualifying service, and who is qualified for a social security age pension; or

-- a non-illness separated spouse of a veteran who is receiving age or invalidity service pension or would be receiving such a pension if not for the operation of one or more of the disqualifying provisions, where the spouse is qualified for an age pension from Department of Human Services; or
+- a non-illness separated partner of a veteran who is receiving age or invalidity service pension or would be receiving such a pension if not for the operation of one or more of the disqualifying provisions, where the spouse is qualified for a social security age pension; or

-- the widow or widower of a veteran who was immediately before his or her death, receiving age or invalidity service pension or would have been receiving such a pension if not for the operation of one or more of the disqualifying provisions; and the widow or widower was receiving partner service pension or a Department of Human Services pension immediately before the veteran's death; or
+- the widow, widower or eligible former partner of a veteran who was immediately before his or her death, receiving age or invalidity service pension or would have been receiving such a pension if not for the operation of one or more of the disqualifying provisions; and the widow or widower was receiving partner service pension or a social security pension immediately before the veteran's death; or

-- a widow or widower of a veteran who had made a claim for partner service pension which had not been determined before the veteran died, and the veteran had made a claim for age or invalidity service pension which had not been determined before he or she died, but which the Commission determines would have been granted; or
+- a widow, widower or eligible former partner of a veteran who had made a claim for partner service pension which had not been determined before the veteran died, and the veteran had made a claim for age or invalidity service pension which had not been determined before he or she died, but which the Commission determines would have been granted; or

-- the widow or widower of a veteran with qualifying service, who is qualified to receive an age pension from Department of Human Services;
+- the widow, widower or eligible former partner of a veteran with qualifying service, who is qualified to receive a social security age pension;

 - is of qualifying age or older; or